 The Kentucky Talking Book Library (KTBL) provides free library service to people who cannot read traditional print because they have a visual, physical, or reading disability.
 Audio and Braille materials are sent to and from users by postage-free mail, or can be downloaded from the internet.
 A special Talking Book player is provided on loan.
-KTBL has been in operation since 1969 and is part of a national network of libraries administered by the National Library Service for the Blind and Physically Handicapped, a branch of the Library of Congress.
+KTBL has been in operation since 1969 and is part of a national network of libraries administered by the National Library Service for the Blind and Print Disabled, a branch of the Library of Congress.

 Apply for free Kentucky Talking Book Library service:

 Read or print a PDF of the KTBL brochure or flyer:

 The Kentucky Talking Book Library collection includes both fiction and non-fiction, with items suitable for children, teens, adults, and seniors.

 Click here to find talking books, Braille books, and magazines

 Click here to find answers to frequently asked questions